8 - Hitting the Fan

 Sleep was not going to happen.
 Good leg over the side, gravity assist, locate the floor.
 Rug, cheap and nasty.
 What the heck?
 And cold, really cold.
 I squinted out the window at intense sunlight off snow.
 Snow!?

 "Meg?"
 There it was again, "Shto sloochieless?" mewled from a human sized lump under unfamiliar covers.

 A boisterous, flag waving crowd swarmed the Prokuratura.
 "Too cool!
 Some kind of demonstration or protest."
 We'd been there a few days but the thrill-factor hadn't subsided one bit.
 In my case, apart from sleep deprivation, it was on the rise.

 "Another one?
 Is it the coal miners again?"
-Elena groaned.
-She searched under the covers for my residual body heat then pulled the blankets over her head.
+Elena searched under the covers for my residual body heat then pulled the blankets over her head.
 "Cold!"
 She said in Russian.
 "Soviet flat -- cold."

 Two armies of exuberant youth converged on the Prokuratura's fortress-like front doors.
 One of the mobs -- kitted out in matching red vests and communist party regalia -- waved the Soviet hammer and sickle.
 The other, wearing blue, flew the banners of a Kremlin supported party.
 This crowd was young, energetic and color coordinated.

 "Coal miners aren't this well dressed... or behaved."
 I prodded the grumpy lump under the covers.
 "Lenna, you have got to see this!
 It's like a parade."

 She shrugged, kicked and moaned, but wasn't budging for yet another demonstration.

 "Really!
 A bunch of them are red.
 Another bunch are blue."
 I kicked into one slipper, shoved the other as far onto my swollen foot as possible.
 "I bet they'll merge into a purple blob visible from space."